• Home

 “You’re gonna have robot apparel, so a whole industry of—isn’t that right?
 Because I want my robot to look different than your robot,” Huang said.
 “So you’re gonna have a whole apparel industry for robots.”

-Tesla CEO Elon Musk has made the company’s Optimus robot a central tenet of its future business strategy.
-Just last month, Musk predicted money will no longer exist in the future and work will be optional within the next 10 to 20 years thanks to a fully-fledged robotic workforce.
+Tesla CEO Elon Musk has also made the company’s Optimus robot a central tenet of its future business strategy.
+Musk last year predicted money will no longer exist in the future and work will be optional within the next 10 to 20 years thanks to a fully-fledged robotic workforce.
+In a January podcast interview with XPRIZE founder Peter Diamandis, Musk went further, predicting the cost of labor will eventually fall to zero, and claiming there was no need for people to “squirrel away” money for decades to be able to retire.

 Even Huang’s potentially new job of AI robot clothesmaker may not last.
 When asked by Rogan whether robots could eventually make apparel for other robots, Huang replied: “Eventually.
 And then there’ll be something else.”